miroapp/app-examples/examples/youtube-room/README.md

 **&nbsp;ℹ&nbsp;Note**:

+- Developing the app involves creating 2 separate apps, and testing them with different user sessions. \
+  We recommend opening 2 browser sessions with different users to test the full functionality of the app.
 - We recommend a Chromium-based web browser for local development with HTTP. \
   Safari enforces HTTPS; therefore, it doesn't allow localhost through HTTP.
-- Developing the app involves creating 2 separate apps, and testing them with different user sessions. \
-  We recommend opening 2 browser sessions with different users to test the full functionality of the app.
+- All examples use `npm` as a package manager and `npx` as a package runner. \
+  If you prefer, you can install and use equivalent alternatives, such as `yarn` or `pnpm`.
 - For more information, visit our [developer documentation](https://developers.miro.com).

 This Miro Web SDK app shows you how you can sync multiple YouTube players across different user sessions. \